leon4rd/test/README.md

-## What is a tornado's favorite game to play?
-Twister!
+## What do you call a crowd of chess players bragging about their wins in a hotel lobby?
+Chess nuts boasting in an open foyer.